Child Support Enforcement Agency

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
-Section 576D-6, Hawaii Revised Statutes, is amended to read as follows:
+Section 576D-6, Hawaii Revised Statutes, is amended by amending subsection (a) to read as follows:

 (1) Establish a state parent locator service for the purpose of locating absent and custodial parents;

 (B) Locating an absent parent who is present

 in the [